Traumatic acid

+it derives from 18:2 or 18:3 fatty acid hydroperoxides after conversion into oxo- fatty acids.

 At normal conditions, traumatic acid is a solid, crystalline, water-insoluble substance.
 The salts and esters of traumatic acid are called traumatates.

 Traumatic acid is used as an intermediate in prostaglandin synthesis.
 It is also a constituent of some pharmaceutical products, such as the odontostomatologic gel Restomyl, due to its mucosal re-epithelialization activity.